Get a FREE crypto tax consultation. (Others charge up to $500 for this.)

 There is also an option for a “substitute value tax,” through which Italian taxpayers can declare the value of their digital asset holdings as of January 1 each year and pay a 14% tax rate.

-Italy may also subject you to income tax on earnings from crypto deemed income at a rate that ranges from 23% to 43%.
+Italy may also subject you to income tax on crypto income earnings at a rate of 23% to 43%.

 How is crypto taxed in Italy?